pikvm/pikvm/pages/gpio.md

 <details>
     <summary>:exclamation:Click to view:exclamation:</summary>

 You can use GPIO to control KVM port switching.
 This usually requires the use of relays and buttons, but for the [ezCoo switch](https://github.com/pikvm/pikvm/blob/master/pages/ezcoo.md) there is a special `ezcoo` driver that simulates GPIO by sending commands to the switch via serial port.
-So you can make a menu in Pi-KVM to control the multiport switch.
+So you can make a menu in PiKVM to control the multiport switch.
 </details>

 ### IPMI